CDAMXI/LeetCode/README.md

 ```

 ## How to Compile and Run
 Each solution includes all the necessary classes to compile it as a standalone program.
-To run a solution:
+To run a solution using the terminal:
 1. Compile the file using ```javac FileName.java```.
 2. Run the compiled file with ```java FileName```.